 Tips for single parent travel

 Everyone deserves a holiday but the thought of coping alone with kids in tow can be a daunting prospect.
 There are things you can do as a single parent to help minimise the effect of any problems that might arise, so take our advice and have a stress-free vacation.
+Here are our favourite tips for single parent travel.

 Happy child equals happy you, so think about everyone’s needs at the planning stage to find a destination that works for everyone.
 If your children love being outdoors and are adventurous, they’re not going to appreciate being dragged around museums and art galleries just because you do.
 If you’re struggling to agree, give everyone a day each and take it in turns to plan the itinerary.
 That way, everyone gets a little of what they want.